cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/pipeline-template-catalog.md

 8. Scroll to the bottom of the folder configuration and click on **Restrict the kind of children in this folder** - a [CloudBees Folders Plus](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-secure-guide/folders-plus) feature - and then select **VueJS** and then hit the **Save** button. <p><img src="restricted-items-check.png" width=800/>

 **For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/core/#31).**

-Otherwise, you may proceed to the next lab: [*CloudBees Pipeline Policies*](../pipeline-policies/pipeline-policies.md) or choose another lab on the [main page](../../README.md#workshop-labs).